-LearningCenter:TheYoungAmericansLearning Center is a multidisciplinary tutoring andlearning support facility that provides an opportunity forstudents to strengthen their skills in all areas of their studies.
+The Young Americans Learning Center is a multidisciplinary tutoring and learning support facility that provides an opportunity for students to strengthen their skills in all areas of their studies.
 Writing tutors focus on sharpening the students' ability to convey ideas clearly to an intended audience.
 Tutors aid students through one-on-one tutorials that cover syntax, grammar, developing new ideas, and strengthening the structure of writing assignments from all courses offered on campus.

 Music Theory tutors help students with chord construction, reading of intervals, writing notation, and understanding and analyzing form.
-The Center also provides tutoring in Business Math where students can receive assistance on homework assignments and exam preparation.
+The Center also provides tutoring in Math where students can receive assistance on homework assignments and exam preparation.

-Computer Lab: This room, with 6 PC stations, 2 Mac stations, and 2 printers, is designed to provide students with on-campus access to a computer, virtual library, and printer.
+Computer Lab: This room, with 6 PC stations, 2 Mac stations, and 2 printers, is designed to provide students with on-campus access to a computer, the Virtual Library, and printer.
 The resource areas also contain 1 Mac and 3 PC stations and two printers for student digital access.